 This is the memorial to G F Bodley.
 This church was one of the last designed by Bodley but even so the style of his monument is a little odd as Bodley’s work harked back to a much earlier time.

-Retrace your steps to Queen’s Gate, turn left and go to the end of Queen’s Gate.
+Retrace your steps to Queen’s Gate, turn right and go to the end of Queen’s Gate.
 Here on Kensington Road turn left.

 Stop 11 Hyde Park Gate (part 1)